Search Menu

 • Utah accepts Extended Equine CVIs

-"Poultry" means domesticated fowl, including chickens, turkeys, guineas, ratites, and pigeons, or other captive-bred birds not listed in R657-4-2(2)(c) which are bred for the primary purposes of producing eggs or meat whether kept for production or exhibition.
+Poultry: Domesticated fowl, including chickens, guineas, ratites, pigeons, coturnix quail, domestic waterfowl belonging to the order Anseriformes, non-wild subspecies of turkeys, or other captive-bred birds not listed in R657-4-2(2)(c) which are bred for the primary purposes of producing eggs or meat whether kept for production or exhibition.

 • CVI or National Poultry Improvement Plan VS Form 9-3